boldbi/bold-bi-docs/docs/manage-webhooks/index.md

 ## Webhook Security

 The URL for the webhook is publicly available and can be easily accessed by attackers.
 Therefore, it is crucial to ensure that the request comes from a known sender.
-An attacker could intercept the webhook request and tamper with their own data if this verification is not performed.
+An attacker could intercept the webhook request and tamper with the data if this verification is not performed.
 Several options are provided for securing webhook data.

 ### Webhook authentication

-You should enable authentication when creating a webhook to securely send the webhook data and verify whether it is sent from Bold BI or not.
-Even though it is optional, you are strongly advised to enable authentication.
+Enable authentication when creating a webhook to securely send webhook data and verify whether it is sent from Bold BI.
+Although it is optional, it is recommended to enable authentication.

 The following are the two methods for authenticating the webhook URL: